dukk47/prolific-soundalert-currency-converter/README.md

 # Prolific SoundAlert & Currency Converter

-Enhance your experience on Prolific with the Prolific SoundAlert & Currency Converter, a Tampermonkey script designed to provide real-time sound notifications for new studies and a handy currency conversion tool.
+Enhance your experience on Prolific.com with the Prolific SoundAlert & Currency Converter, a Tampermonkey script designed to provide real-time sound notifications for new studies and a handy currency conversion tool.

 ## Features